miranda-github/nvim/README.md

 # nvim
-nvim configuration for linux and windows for easy use and cross platform consistency!
+Nvim config for use with headless platforms and for development within Robot Operating System